 2) Community garden space

 6) Septic system for public facilities (i.e., office, tiny homes for overnight visitors, and a public space that can be utilized for event opportunities that will directly support the sanctuary)

-Christopher and everyone at Little Bear Sanctuary strive daily to provide a cruelty-free environment and safe community haven for animals in need, and receiving financial help to further the development of the sanctuary is essential.
+Christopher and the Little Bear Sanctuary team strive daily to provide a cruelty-free environment and safe community haven for animals in need, and receiving financial help to further the development of the sanctuary is essential.
 Your support allows them to continue creating a better world for farm animals.